 Frequent flyer programs are tempting.
-Cheap tickets and perks here and there are good but back pain, neck pain, headaches, sciatica like problems, tension in the back certainly is not one of them!
-There was a time that we talked about work behind the desk as the main contributory factors to back pain but in today’s society, it is not just desk work that negatively impacts our back and spine.
+Cheap tickets and perks here and there are good but back pain, neck pain, headaches, sciatica-like problems, and tension in the back certainly is not one of them!
+There was a time that we talked about work behind the desk as the main contributory factor to back pain but in today’s society, it is not just desk work that negatively impacts our back and spine.

-Back pain can be acute with less than 1 month, sub acute from 1-3 months and chronic with more than 3 months in duration.
+Back pain can be referring to pain in the lower back (lumbar) or mid-back thoracic.
+Acute back pain is that lasting for less than 1 month, sub-acute from 1-3 months, and chronic with more than 3 months in duration.
 It can range from mild to severe, constant or come and go, achy, sharp, numb or pins and needles.
 Most back and neck problems, however, come from muscles and ligaments, joints and nerves being overused and under stress.

 When flying, there are some things to be aware of.
 With the sheer number of people flying every day and the number of delays, it is easy to sit for more than the number of hours on a plane.
-To make the best of it, every chance you get, walk around, move or simply shift your weight from side to side.
+The best advice I can give is every chance you get, walk around, move, or simply shift your weight from side to side.
+Don’t get stuck in one position for too long.

 - Book your flights at off peak times to avoid the obvious.